English

 ❃ Cello

-The cello, which probably appeared in Italy in the early 17th century, was used as a bass in the violin family, known as “da braccio”.
-In the early eighteenth century, its standard size was established, and it adopted its name as we know it today.
+The cello, probably first appeared in Italy in the early 17th century, and it was used as a bass in the violin family, known as “da braccio”.
+In the early eighteenth century, the standard size was established, and adopted its name as we know it today.
 Its specific repertoire began with the Baroque period, around the middle of the 17th century, and continues to evolve to the present day.

 XVI